-Notice of Annual Meeting of Shareholders on May 4, 2011
+Notice of Annual Meeting of Shareholders on May 4, 2012

-The annual meeting of the shareholders of The GEO Group, Inc. will be held on Wednesday, May 4, 2011, at 9:00 A.M.
-(EDT) at the Ritz Carlton Ft.
-Lauderdale, 1 North Fort Lauderdale Beach Boulevard, Fort Lauderdale, Florida 33304 for the purpose of considering and acting on the following proposals:
+The annual meeting of the shareholders of The GEO Group, Inc. will be held on Friday, May 4, 2012, at 9:00 A.M.
+(EDT) at The Breakers, One South County Road, Palm Beach, Florida, 33480 for the purpose of considering and acting on the following proposals:

-- (1) To elect six (6) directors for the ensuing year; - (2) To ratify the appointment of Grant Thornton LLP as our independent registered public accountants for the fiscal year 2011; - (3) To hold an advisory vote on executive compensation; - (4) To hold an advisory vote on the frequency of the advisory vote on executive compensation; and - (5) To transact any other business as may properly come before the meeting or any adjournments or postponements thereof.
+- (1) To elect six (6) directors for the ensuing year; - (2) To ratify the appointment of Grant Thornton LLP as our independent registered public accountants for the fiscal year 2012; - (3) To hold an advisory vote to approve named executive officer compensation; - (4) To approve the adoption of The GEO Group, Inc. 2011 Employee Stock Purchase Plan; - (5) To vote on a shareholder proposal requesting director election by the majority vote standard; - (6) To vote on a shareholder proposal requesting the review, development and adoption of human rights policies; - (7) To vote on a shareholder proposal requesting annual disclosure of lobbying information; and - (8) To transact any other business as may properly come before the meeting or any adjournments or postponements thereof.

-Only shareholders of GEO's common stock of record at the close of business on March 3, 2011, the record date and time fixed by the board of directors, are entitled to notice of and to vote at the annual meeting.
+Only shareholders of GEO's common stock of record at the close of business on March 2, 2012, the record date and time fixed by the board of directors, are entitled to notice of and to vote at the annual meeting.
 Additional information regarding the proposals to be acted on at the annual meeting can be found in the accompanying proxy statement.

-The Securities and Exchange Commission ("SEC") has adopted a "Notice and Access" rule that allows companies to deliver a Notice of Internet Availability of Proxy Materials ("Notice of Internet Availability") to shareholders in lieu of a paper copy of the proxy statement and related materials and a company's Annual Report to Shareholders (the "Proxy Materials").
+The Securities and Exchange Commission ("SEC") has adopted a "Notice and Access" rule that allows companies to deliver a Notice of Internet Availability of Proxy Materials ("Notice of Internet Availability") to shareholders in lieu of a paper copy of the proxy statement and related materials and the Company's Annual Report to Shareholders (the "Proxy Materials").
 The Notice of Internet Availability provides instructions as to how shareholders can access the Proxy Materials online, contains a listing of matters to be considered at the meeting, and sets forth instructions as to how shares can be voted.
 Shares must be voted either by telephone, online or by completing and returning a proxy card.
 Shares cannot be voted by marking, writing on and/or returning the Notice of Internet Availability.
 Any Notices of Internet Availability that are returned will not be counted as votes.
 Instructions for requesting a paper copy of the Proxy Materials are set forth on the Notice of Internet Availability.